 - Creating a culture of mutual respect amongst pupils, irrespective of protected characteristics. - Teaching pupils about behaviour that is acceptable and unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing board, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child-on-child abuse, and know to refer concerns to the DSL.

-The DSL is: Rebecca Holland.
+The DSL is: Mrs Catherine Bromley at Follifoot and Mrs Alys Blades at Spofforth.
 In the absence of the DSL, child protection matters will be dealt with by the Deputy Designated Safeguarding Leaders